xiaoronglv/xiaoronglv.github.io/_drafts/2019-Interview/Common Interview Questions.md

 ## 25. What are your salary requirements?

- 29000

- I am flexible. we can negotiate on it.

-## 30. What do you think we could do better or differently?
+## 30. What do you think we could do better or differently? (prepare this question)

-## 31. Do you have any questions for us?
+## 31. Do you have any questions for us? (prepare for it)

- ## 技术挑战是什么，怎么解决的？
+1. I know you have 300+ customers, I am  curious how many total workers in this HR system?

+2. which kind of frontend framework are you using?